jcalazan/django-project-template/README.md

 # django-project-template

-Template to use when starting new Django 1.8 with PostgreSQL projects.
+Template to use when starting new Django 1.8 projects with PostgreSQL.

 ## Usage